ts-nathan-schroeder/TSE-Demo-Builder/README.md

 Install Node JS [https://nodejs.org/en/download/].
 This app uses version 16.

+In a terminal window:

 `git clone https://github.com/hannsta/TSE-Demo-Builder.git`
 Clones the repository.
 Alternatively, download and extract the zip file.

 `cd TSE-Demo-Builder`
-Navigate the terminal to the application's primary folder
+Navigates the terminal to the application's primary folder

 `npm install`
 Installs Node Modules.
 This will only need to be done once on installation.
 If you happen to rebase while pulling the latest version you will also need to run this again.